 The 5 stages that lead to product adoption

-After a prospective user is aware of your product, it's time to get them interested in it.
+After a prospective user is aware of your product, it's time to get them interested.
 This step takes them from general knowledge of the product to seeing its value and a potential solution to the problem they're trying to solve.
 The prospective user may research your product or a competitor's product to get more information.
-Product owners can help them discover more about the product by providing in-depth videos, blog posts, and an active social media presence.
+Product owners can help discover more about the product by providing in-depth videos, blog posts, and an active social media presence.

 Once the information-gathering stage has been completed, the prospective user will naturally begin evaluating your product compared to its competitors.
 Here, they'll decide if the product is a good solution for them and whether or not they'll purchase it.
-It's essential to have accessible marketing material to outline features in a product versus its competitors in this stage so that the prospective customer can evaluate the product better.
+It's essential to have accessible marketing material to outline the features of a product versus its competitors at this stage so that the prospective customer can better evaluate the product.